ugackMiner53/Mitch-Client/README.md

 3.)
 Hit accept if it asks about overwriting files

-If these steps do not work for you, undo that and download the release .dll from the releases tab
+If these steps do not work for you, create an issue

-then go to Muck -> Muck_Data -> Managed, and copy the release .dll into the folder

-make sure to hit accept if it asks about overwriting files

-**NOTE: YOU MAY WANT TO CREATE A BACKUP OF MUCK IF YOU WOULD LIKE TO UNINSTALL THE MOD**